gruman/pronoun-adjuster/README.md

 # Pronoun Adjuster

 Inclusive language with one line of code.
-Pronoun Adjust takes variables and assigns the proper pronouns.
+Pronoun Adjuster takes variables and assigns the proper pronouns.

 ## Install